Tracey (EastEnders): Development

 Slaughter described her character as "lovely", "clever", "loyal but strong" and "opinionated".
 She also thinks "it would be wrong to suddenly make her into this talkative, all-singing, all-dancing person with a fully-fledged family and surname" and "it wouldn't make sense."
 Jane Simon from the Daily Mirror described her as "silent".

 Tracey was one of the 'outsiders' in the 'Who Killed Archie?' storyline, with many viewers thinking the culprit could be her.
 In a poll run by Digital Spy, 7.9% of voters thought that Tracey had killed Archie Mitchell (Larry Lamb), and in a second poll, 7.1% thought that it was her.
 When asked if she thought Tracey could kill, she said, "I wouldn't think she's that dark but who knows – she could be.
 I've heard there are odds at the bookies to be had for her but why?
 Why would she have killed him?
 Because he's threatening The Vic?
 Is it The Vic she protects or the family?"
 It was later revealed that bookmakers, William Hill had slashed the odds on Tracey being the killer, with 7/1 thinking she killed Archie.
 The killer was later revealed to be Stacey Slater (Lacey Turner).

 In December 2024, the BBC released a five-part spin-off miniseries, starring Tracey, as part of a BBC Studios Drama Productions scheme, called 'Tracey: A Day in the Life'.
 This offered the EastEnders Multi-Camera Course, allowing trainee directors to get first-hand experience in directing a continuing drama, from planning to shooting.
 Slaughter said it "was a fantastic experience to work on this project and to work with such talented directors, actors and crew - the collaborative experience was second-to-none" and "was delighted to be a part of it."
 The executive producer of EastEnders at the time, Chris Clenshaw, added "EastEnders has a rich history of championing new creative voices and the show often provides writers, directors and actors with their first credit.
 We’re really excited to be working with such exciting talent as the show prepares to celebrate its milestone 40th anniversary."
 The miniseries also had three guest appearances from three EastEnders regulars.
-These were from Linda Carter (Kellie Bright), Elaine Peacock (Harriet Thorpe) and Ian Beale.
+These were from Linda Carter (Kellie Bright), Elaine Peacock (Harriet Thorpe) and Ian Beale (Adam Woodyatt).